Reviewer: Scott Matthewman

 And true to their band name, the Barricade Boys include plenty of songs from Les Mis to appeal to the mainstream audience.
 From I Dreamed a Dream to Stars and Bring Him Home, it’s very much business as expected – four close harmonies, with the performers taking turns to take lead vocal.

 What one doesn’t expect is for Master of the House to be included in such a repertoire.
-That it can is down to musical director James Doughty’s canny arrangement, which reimagines the comedy number as a jazz-swing standard.
+That it can is down to Noam Galperin’s canny arrangement, which reimagines the comedy number as a jazz-swing standard.
 It’s a testament to Doughty’s skills, and the singers’ commitment to the concept, that the transformation is so effective.

 Elsewhere, the repertoire has a firm footing in musical theatre, capitalising on the cast’s previous roles – Schofield performing Close Every Door with a troupe of children from a local performing arts school, Edwards reprising Dancing Though Life from his previous life as Fiyero in the touring production of Wicked.
 A highlight is Garnham’s rendition of Evermore, a new song composed by Alan Menken and Tim Rice for Disney’s recent live action remake of Beauty and the Beast.